-In 2018, of students aged 15–64 who were studying for a non-school qualification, 20% were studying in science, technology, engineering and mathematics (STEM) fields (down from 22% in 2008).
-A greater proportion of males (33%) were studying STEM than females (10%).
-Between 2008 and 2018, the proportion of males studying for a non-school STEM qualification decreased by 1.5 percentage points, while the proportion of females increased by half a percentage point.
+In 2020, of students aged 15–64 who were studying for a non-school qualification, 20% were studying in science, technology, engineering and mathematics (STEM) fields (the same proportion as 2011) (see glossary for definition).
+Between 2011 and 2020, the proportion of males studying for a non-school STEM qualification was stable, while the proportion of females increased by 1 percentage point.

 For more information on non-school education, see: